web-extend/web-extend/docs/guide/start/quick-start.md

 ### Install dependencies

 Create a project and install dependencies.
-WebExtend uses [Rsbuild](https://rsbuild.dev/) under the hood, which and the [`@web-extend/rsbuild-plugin`](../../api/rsbuild-plugin.md) plugin are also needed to be installed.
+WebExtend uses [Rsbuild](https://rsbuild.dev/) as the bundler.
+And the feature of running the extension automatically is based on [web-ext](https://github.com/mozilla/web-ext).

 ::: code-group